Design is always a contentious issue as we all have differing tastes, and whilst people

 reproduced in a newspaper in black and white.
 The logo design has to be available

-in various digital formats, Adobe Acrobat being one of the most important, and most
+in various digital formats, Adobe Acrobat is one of the most important, and most

 printers will want a vectorised version.

-All the different versions of the logo/logos design should be made available on disk
+All the different versions of the logo/logos design should be made available in digital format

-in Bringabitchalong), the signwriter needs vinyl colours, the web designer needs web-safe
+in remote areas), the signwriter needs vinyl colours, the web designer needs web-safe

 A complexity best handled by a formal Corporate Identification Manual.
 Ad image has